 A more spirited but still tame protest of 500 to 1,000 people was held for about an hour in St. Petersburg, about 15 miles away, at the Republican kickoff party at Tropicana Field.
 The relations between protesters and police — who were on foot, bikes and horses — was amicable.
 One protester was spotted chatting with an officer under a palm tree about the track of Isaac.

-Though protesters vow to stay put, if the weather threatens their safety or that of visitors on the streets, police officers will use public address systems and go person-to-person to warn them to leave, Tampa Police Chief Jane Castor said.
+Though protesters vow to stay put, if the weather threatens their safety or that of visitors on the streets, police officers will use public address systems and go person-to-person to warn them to leave, said Tampa Police Chief Jane Castor.

 Castor said if "it becomes an issue of public safety, we will order people into shelters."